moellerg/stat579-josuechinchilla/README.md

 ## Username:
   -Josue Chinchilla

-## three main activities in the past month:
+## Three main activities in the past month:
   - Planning a wedding.
   - Analysing the first batch of data for my PhD.
   - Complaining because I cannot enjoy the summer.